 For the sake of this example, we’re going to use a multi-step checkout as our path to a completed order.

-Sign into your Google Analytics account and click Admin in the upper right-hand corner.
+Sign into your Google Analytics account and click Admin in the bottom left-hand corner.

 Choose the profile that you’ll be setting up the funnel for and click on Goals